 To unlatch the trunk lid from inside the vehicle, press and release the TRUNK RELEASE Button located on the instrument panel to the left of the steering wheel.

-NOTE: The convertible top must be either closed and latched or open and latched.
+NOTE: The convertible top must be either closed and latched or open and latched to release the trunk.

 Trunk Release Button